-This course is an introduction to word processing using Microsoft Word.
+In this course, students will continue to apply the features of word processing using Microsoft Word to create more complex, error-free business documents.
 Students preparing for successful business careers need to acquire the necessary word processing skills essential to obtaining employment in an office setting.

-Beginning Word Processing is designed for students who must master the basic functions of Microsoft Word in order to format and produce mailable business documents.
+Word Processing 220 is designed for students who must master the advanced functions of Microsoft Word in order to format and produce mailable business documents.